Caliu-Data/serverless-duckdb/README.md

 The Terraform stack provisions:

-- Resource group, Application Insights, Log Analytics workspace.
+- Resource group.
 - Two storage accounts (one for Functions, one hierarchical namespace account for ADLS data + queue).
 - Bronze/Silver/Gold Data Lake containers and the `comboi-tasks` Azure Storage Queue.
-- Key Vault with secrets referencing the queue connection string and Application Insights connection string.
+- Key Vault with secrets referencing the queue connection string.
 - Linux Consumption Function App, system-assigned managed identity, and required app settings.

 After provisioning, publish the Azure Functions code (e.g. from the repo root):